 Baking kits are on the rise as a clever, fun way to bring a bit of your favorite bakery home with you when you can’t make it out.
 They can also be an easy way for your bakery to supplement your income.
+Whether you’re using them for the holidays or as a staple product, baking kits are a great idea!

 The basic construction of a baking kit includes all the premeasured dry ingredients and instructions people need to make baked goods at home.
 They could be for items your bakery normally sells in-store or even ones you don’t.
 You could even create baking kits for homemade dog treats!